 Highlights and updates

-- All four insurers remaining in the exchange for 2018
+- All 4 insurers remained in the exchange for 2018, but that may change for 2019

-- Cost of CSR added to silver plans
+- Cost of CSR was added to silver plans

 - BCBSNM added cost of Native American CSR to all plans

-- For most enrollees, larger premium subsidies will offset the rate hikes
+- For most enrollees, larger premium subsidies offset the rate hikes

-- In some areas, premium subsidies larger for people who enrolled early
+- In some areas, 2018 subsidies were larger for people who enrolled early

 New Mexico exchange overview